 Typical household fixed expenses are mortgage or rent payments, car payments, real estate taxes and insurance premiums.
 While you could theoretically change your monthly mortgage payment by refinancing your loan or by appealing your property tax assessment, this is not an easy switch.

 The same is true if you pay rent.
-You could change this expense by moving to a cheaper home or getting a roommate, but these are major lifestyle changes.
+You could change this expense by moving to a cheaper home or by getting a roommate, but these are major lifestyle changes.

 Saving on Fixed Expenses

 The major lesson here is that in spite of its name, “fixed” expenses are not necessarily set in stone.
 If you lose your job or aggressively want to start saving, you could devote a few hours to culling your fixed expenses.

 Since fixed expenses typically represent the biggest chunk of your budget, the money you save in this category can be quite substantial.

 Saving money on fixed costs has a second advantage: You won't feel as though you’re curbing your lifestyle.
 Shopping around for a cheaper health insurance premium or a less expensive cellular phone plan will only require a few hours of your time each year.

 Once you’ve found these low-cost options, you should automate frugal choices into your monthly budget.
 In other words, lowering your fixed monthly bills won’t make you feel like you’re being frugal, because most people don’t think about their monthly fixed costs.
 You’ll “feel the pinch” much more when you make day-to-day decisions like “Should I eat at a restaurant tonight?” or “Should I buy those jeans?”